gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Incubating `Depend` task removed

-TBD - removed `Depend` task, this capability has been merged into the compile tasks.
+The `Depend` task has been removed without a replacement.
+Its capability has been merged into the respective native compilation tasks.

 ### Gradle no longer tracks the canonical path of input file tree roots